FFXIV Best In Slot: End-Game Gear Full Guide

 Related guide: FFXIV Machinist Rotation

-Eternal Dark Accessories
+Eternal Dark Accessories:

-Endwalker Job Artifact Gear
+Endwalker Job Artifact Gear:

-Classical Gear (Crafted Armor & Weapons)
+Classical Gear (Crafted Armor & Weapons):

 Quick & Reliable Ways To Make Gil

-We thought it would be a good idea to add Gil-making tips in our FFXIV Best in Slot guide as well.
+We thought it would be a good idea to add Gil-making tips in our Best in Slot guide as well.
 If you’re not doing too good with Gil, one reliable method to make some is farming Aphorism Tomestones.
 You can purchase crafting materials from Cihanti at Radz-at-Han and sell them on the market.
 These materials have gone down in price a bit but still sell for a hefty amount.
 With 2000 Tomestones you can purchase a set of 20 of each material which can net you somewhere around 500k Gil.

 Another method to make Gil without any hassle is to spam certain Levequests.
 If you talk to the Levemete in Old Sharlayan, you’ll see a lot of available options.
 For this method, you’d need any Disciple of The Hand at level 90, but we prefer Culinarian.
 All you have to do is spam the Level 88 Levequest that requires you to craft and turn in The Noodles of Elpis.
 You can hold a maximum of a hundred Leve Allowances, and turning it all those noodles will net you around two million Gil every sixteen days.
 We say sixteen because that’s roughly the time you need to replenish your allowances.